Bikatr7/Bikatr7/README.md

 # Hello! 👋

 I'm Kaden Bilyeu (Bikatr7), a rising junior majoring in Computer Science with a minor in Japanese at UCCS.
-My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI/ML, and large language models (LLM) within software development.
+My work primarily focuses on Japanese-related projects, exploring applications in NER/NLP, AI/ML, data science, and large language models (LLM) within software for real world applications.

 Currently working on personal projects, startup ventures with my friends, and my current internship.
+I also spent a lot of time working on [Kakusui](https://kakusui.org), but this is more of a learning experience for me, rather than me trying to make something tangible.

-My GitHub repository list serves as a good start for what i've done, however I also do a lot of things over at [Kakusui](https://github.com/Kakusui), so feel free to take a look at that list too!
+My GitHub repository list serves as a good start for what i've done, however I also do a lot of things over at [Kakusui GitHub](https://github.com/Kakusui), so feel free to take a look at that list too!

 [My website (kadenbilyeu.com)](https://kadenbilyeu.com)

+[Resume](https://kadenbilyeu.com/assets/Kaden_Bilyeu_September_2024_Resume-OKZI5wkJ.pdf) (link may break as it's linked to a static asset, if so, head to [kadenbilyeu.com](https://kadenbilyeu.com) and click the resume button in the top right.)

 ![Profile Views](https://komarev.com/ghpvc/?username=Bikatr7&style=flat-square)